hackercobalt/Pypaint/README.md

 Change between the colors with Q and E. Change the shape with S .

-Fill the screen with the selected colour with F.
+Fill the screen with the selected color with F.

 TAB to save your art, C to clear the screen.
 ESC closes the program.